-Behaviors Selected Tasks and Activities Methods of Evaluation Identify social policy at the local, state, and federal level that impacts wellbeing, service delivery, and access to social services; assess how social welfare and economic policies impact the delivery of and access to social services; apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.

-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
-Social workers value the importance of human relationships.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including individuals, families, groups, organizations, and communities.
-Social workers understand strategies to engage diverse clients and constituencies to advance practice effectiveness.
-Social workers value principles of relationship-building and inter-professional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.
-Social workers:

 Behaviors Selected Tasks and Activities Methods of Evaluation

-Apply knowledge of human
+Social workers use social justice,

+anti-racist, and anti-oppressive

+lenses to assess how social

+welfare policies affect the

-behavior and the social
+delivery of and access to social

-environment, personin

-environment, and other

-multidisciplinary theoretical

-frameworks to engage with

-clients and constituencies; and

-use empathy, reflection, and

-interpersonal skills to

-effectively engage diverse
+services.

+Social workers apply critical

+thinking to analyze, formulate,

+and advocate for policies that

+advance human rights and social,

-clients and constituencies.
+racial, economic, and

+environmental justice.

+on the similar justice.

+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities

+- Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with and on behalf of individuals, families, groups, organizations, and communities. - Social workers value the importance of human relationships. - Social workers understand theories of human behavior and person-in-environment and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including individuals, families, groups, organizations, and communities. - Social workers are self-reflective and understand how bias, power, and privilege as well as their personal values and personal experiences may affect their ability to engage effectively with diverse clients and constituencies. - Social workers use the principles of interprofessional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.

+Behaviors Selected Tasks and Activities Methods of Evaluation Social workers apply knowledge of human behavior and personin-environment, as well as interprofessional conceptual frameworks, to engage with clients and constituencies.
+Social workers use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies.

-Competency 7: : Assess Individuals, Families, Groups, Organizations, and Communities Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in the assessment of diverse clients and constituencies, including individuals, families, groups, organizations, and communities.
-Social workers understand methods of assessment with diverse clients and constituencies to advance practice effectiveness.
-Social workers recognize the implications of the larger practice context in the assessment process and value the importance of inter-professional collaboration in this process.
-Social workers understand how their personal experiences and affective reactions may affect their assessment and decision-making.
-Social workers:
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities

+- Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice. - Social workers understand theories of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, and they critically evaluate and apply this knowledge in culturally responsive assessment with clients and constituencies, including individuals, families, groups, organizations, and communities. - Assessment involves a collaborative process of defining presenting challenges and identifying strengths with individuals, families, groups, organizations, and communities to develop a mutually agreed-upon plan. - Social workers recognize the implications of the larger practice context in the assessment process and use interprofessional collaboration in this process. - Social workers are self reflective and understand how bias, power, privilege, and their personal values and experiences may affect their assessment and decision making.